 The remaining 85% boils down to behavior.
 This is the hard part.
 Personal finance is much more than growing net worth.
 It’s about growing the habits to save and invest in a way that maximizes wellbeing.

 We live in the most prosperous times in human history.
 Income per capita has never been higher, and quality information has never been more accessible.

 I’m a frugal 30-year-old Canadian.
 I enjoy squeezing the most out of time and money.

 Frugal living provides simplicity.
 That frees up my time to write this blog.
 Plus, it helps me save to invest.

 Fitness is important to me.
 I’m a powerlifter in the winter and a cyclist in the summer.
 It is an odd combo, and I love it.

-I have a full-time job managing aircraft maintenance.
+I have a full-time job.
 I enjoy learning about human behavior to become a better leader, and these lessons naturally spill over into personal finance.

 You won’t find content on my blog that I do not embrace personally.
 Enjoy.